-Dr. Ken Z. Cai, President, Chief Executive Officer and Director
+Dr. Ken Z. Cai, Chairman, Chief Executive Officer and Director

-Dr. Cai has been the President and Chief Executive Officer and a director of Minco Silver since August 2004 and the President, Chief Executive Officer and a director of Minco Mining & Metals Corporation since February 1996.
+Dr. Cai has been the Chief Executive Officer and a director of Minco Silver since August 2004 and the President, Chief Executive Officer and a director of Minco Gold Corporation (formerly "Minco Mining & Metals Corporation") since February 1996.
+Mr. Cai is also a director, President and CEO of Minco Base Metals Corporation from May 2007 to present.
 Dr. Cai holds a Ph.D. in mineral economics from Queens University in Kingston, Ontario.
 Dr. Cai, a Chinese national now living in Canada, has 20 years' experience in mineral exploration, project evaluation, corporate financing and company management.
 He has been the driving force behind the Company and responsible for negotiating the property agreements in China.
 He has a wide range of high-level contacts in the Chinese mining communities and this has allowed Minco to access data on a large number of projects throughout China.

-Dr. Cai serves as a director and/or officer of the following publicly-traded companies: Minco Mining & Metals Corporation, a TSX listed company (Director, President and CEO); Tranzcom China Security Networks Inc., a TSX Venture listed company (Director and Chairman); Linear Metals Corporation (Director) a TSX Venture listed company and East Energy Corp. (formerly "Gobi Gold Inc."), a TSX Venture listed company (Director).

-Dr. Cai has not entered into a non-competition or non-disclosure agreement with the Company and is 41 years of age.
+Dr. Cai serves as a director and/or officer of the following publicly-traded companies: Minco Gold Corporation, a TSX listed company (Director, President and CEO); Pacific Link Mining Corp., a TSX Venture listed company (Director and Chairman); Linear Metals Corporation (Director) a TSX Venture listed company and East Energy Corp. (formerly "Gobi Gold Inc."), a TSX Venture listed company (Director).
+Dr. Cai has not entered into a non-competition or non-disclosure agreement with the Company and is 43 years of age.
 It is anticipated that Dr. Cai will spend approximately 40% of his time on the affairs of the Company.